DavidSantiagoEnriquezHernandez/Ex1/README.md

 # Ex1

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 13.3.5.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 13.3.5., this is a little example of the use of angular, and an easy login deployed in a local server.

 ## Development server